paytonrules/OCDSpec/README.md

 ### Setup

 Templates for XCode are in development that make this much much easier.
 They are recommended when finished.
+In the meantime please follow the directions below.

-### Bleeding Edge Setup (not so friendly right now)
+### Bleeding Edge Setup for iOS (not so friendly right now)

-This setup applies to iOS projects, that use git as a repository.
+This setup applies to iOS projects, that use git as a repository, running in XCode 4.
+Running OSX tests is quite similar, using only a different shell script to run the tests and a different main.
 If you cannot use git (so sorry) you can download OCDSpec instead of installing it as a submodule, but then you will not get the latest updates unless you redownload, and if that's the case you might as well just use the provided release templates (once they're available).

 1. Create your project in XCode.
 Be sure to uncheck the `Include Unit Tests` checkbox.